Climate/Transportation

 Highlights:

 COVID has changed many aspects of our world.
-One small change is that we have greatly increased our telehealth and telework options, resulting in a large avoidance of greenhouse gases that are associated with transportation to and from these appointments and commuting to and from work.
+One change is that we have greatly increased our telehealth and telework options, resulting in a large avoidance of greenhouse gas emissions associated with transportation to and from the Hospital.

 Recognition:

-In 2022, Practice Greenhealth has recognized the hospital as a Circle of Excellence in Transporation.
+In 2022, Practice Greenhealth recognized the Hospital as a Circle of Excellence in Transporation.

 The New York Power Authority (NYPA) awarded SUNY Stony Brook (including Stony Brook University Hospitals) the Outstanding Commitment to Energy Efficiency award!
 The award recognizes NYPA customers for their leadership and innovation in advancing clean energy projects throughout New York State.